Vivojay/mariana-music-player/docs/KNOWN_LIMITATIONS.md

   status visible; a dedicated user-facing protocol diagnostic is not yet available.
 Event freshness uses strictly increasing envelope timestamps rather than a dedicated monotonic projection sequence.
+- Mini-player chapter and preferred-region progress is intentionally read-only.
+  It renders only validated finite source-timeline data and suppresses markers for live or unknown-duration media; seeking remains limited to the main desktop progress surface.
 - Playlist delete/clear are revision-bound, but add/remove/move/order still do
   not use compare-and-swap revisions for concurrent writers.
 Revision restore should be exposed before claiming full concurrent-edit recovery.